-- The Chair of the panel agrees with the Clerk the wording of the letter to be sent to both parties.
+□ The Chair of the panel agrees with the Clerk the wording of the letter to be sent to both parties.
 This must include reasons for the decision and the fact that appeals on points of law or procedure may be referred to the Secretary of State for Education at: The School Complaints Unit, Department for Education, Piccadilly Gate, Manchester M1 2WD.
 (In the case of Academies any appeal would be to the Education funding Agency).
-The clerk then ensures that the letter is sent out in accordance with the agreed timescale. - The Clerk writes up the notes of the meeting and gives a copy to the chair of the panel. - □ The Clerk ensures that any recommendation to change school procedures is put on the agenda for the next Governing Body meeting.

-3.12 Vexatious Complaints: If properly followed, a good complaints procedure will limit the number of complaints that become protracted.
+The clerk then ensures that the letter is sent out in accordance with the agreed timescale.

+- □ The Clerk writes up the notes of the meeting and gives a copy to the chair of the panel. - □ The Clerk ensures that any recommendation to change school procedures is put on the agenda for the next Governing Body meeting. - 3.14 Serial or Persistent Complaints: If properly followed, a good complaints procedure will limit the number of complaints that become protracted.
 However, there will be occasions when, despite all stages of the procedure having been followed, the complainant remains dissatisfied.
 If the complainant tries to reopen the same issue, the chair of governors is able to inform them in writing that the procedure has been exhausted and that the matter is now closed.

-GENERAL POINTS
+The procedure for dealing with serial and persistent complaints is attached to the back of this document at page 15-16.

-Using and Publicising the Procedure
+GENERAL POINTS Using and Publicising the Procedure